Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Two illustrative applications

+We apply our proposed weighted estimators for ATE estimation to an EHR study and adapt Problem \eqref{eq:our_db} for transportability to transport a treatment effect from an RCT to a Midwestern academic health center population.
+We compare our proposed estimators to IPW, direct balancing, and minimal weights estimators for the ATE and ATO and demonstrate their superior performance in terms of covariate balance and estimator variance for these two applications.

-\section{EHR study on the effect of indwelling arterial catheters on mortality}
+\subsection{EHR study on the effect of indwelling arterial catheters on mortality}

-We apply our weighting method for ATE estimation to observational data from the MIMIC-III v1.4 critical care database \citep{johnson_mimic-iii_2016}.
-Specifically, we perform a reanalysis of \cite{hsu_association_2015} which examines effect of indwelling arterial catheters (IACs) on mortality in patients with respiratory failure.
-The data can be obtained with queries provided at the GitHub repository \url{https://github.com/MIT-LCP/mimic-code}.
+We perform a reanalysis of \cite{hsu_association_2015} which estimates the ATE of indwelling arterial catheters (IACs) on mortality in patients with respiratory failure using observational data from the MIMIC-III v1.4 critical care database \citep{johnson_mimic-iii_2016}.
 The data has 2,522 observations of mechanically ventilated patients, where 51.5\% of patients received IAC.
 The outcome of interest is an indicator of mortality 28 days within hospital admission.
-Pre-treatment covariates that may be confounders include demographic information, baseline measurements (e.g., blood pressure, lab values), risk scores, and more.
-Missing data is imputed with single imputation and we include missing data indicators in the set of pre-treatment covariates.
+Missing data is imputed with single imputation.
+Pre-treatment covariates include demographic information, baseline measurements (e.g., blood pressure, lab values), risk scores, and missing data indicators.
 In total, we identify 72 pre-treatment covariates of interest.

-There is a lack of overlap in the estimated propensity scores in this data and there are many propensity scores close to 1 (supplementary Figure \ref{fig:MIMIC_ps}).
-Due to this lack of overlap, there is no solution to Problem \eqref{eq:db} and it is difficult to achieve sufficient covariate balance.
+There is a lack of overlap in the estimated propensity scores in this data with many propensity scores close to 1 (supplementary Figure \ref{fig:MIMIC_ps}).
+Due to this lack of overlap, there is no solution to Problem \eqref{eq:db} with the additional constraints of $w_i \geq 0$ and $\sum_{i=1}^n w_iZ_i = \sum_{i=1}^n w_i(1-Z_i)$.
 We estimate the ATE with IPW, minimal weights, and our proposed design- and model-based estimators that use Algorithm \eqref{alg:adaptive} to select $g(\bm{x})$.
-Since rare binary covariates tend to be challenging to exactly balance, we also compute our proposed estimators when initializing Algorithm \eqref{alg:adaptive} with the set of rare binary covariates with outcomes that occur for < 5\% of observations.
-We also estimate the ATO using IPW and balancing weights (i.e., all covariates in the set $g(\bm{x})$).
-We then compare the covariate balance, treatment effect estimates, and Wald-type bootstrapped 95\% confidence intervals (CIs) between all methods.
+Since rare binary covariates tend to be challenging to exactly balance, we also compute our proposed estimators when initializing Algorithm \eqref{alg:adaptive} with the set of binary covariates whose outcomes occur for < 5\% of observations.
+We also estimate the ATO using IPW and balancing weights (i.e., all covariates are in the $g(\bm{x})$ set).
+All balancing weights are computed with the additional constraints of $w_i \geq 0$ and $\sum_{i=1}^n w_iZ_i = \sum_{i=1}^n w_i(1-Z_i)$.
+We compare the covariate balance, treatment effect estimates, and Wald-type bootstrapped 95\% confidence intervals (CIs) between all methods.